Why China Is Leading Us To The Future Of Commerce

 Mobile commerce is the future.
 According to Statisia, smartphone users will reach 2.1 billion worldwide by 2021.
 More and more people will shop on their phones.

-In this arena, China is leading the way, Its mobile commerce is far more advanced and sophisticated, including mobile money transfers, ticketing, vouchers, coupons, loyalty cards, content purchasing and delivery, and more.
+In this arena, China is leading the way.
+Its mobile commerce is far more advanced and sophisticated, including mobile money transfers, ticketing, vouchers, coupons, loyalty cards, content purchasing and delivery, and more.

 Social Commerce